CLUBFOOT

 In children under walking age, the brace is worn 23 hours per day for 12 weeks.
 It is then worn at night and during nap time until the child is 4 – 5 years old.
 A child must wear the brace as soon as the last cast is removed to avoid the foot turning back into its previous position

-Our physicians at Medical City Children’s Orthopedic and Spine Specialists have experience and expertise in the treatment of clubfoot.
+Finally, our doctors at Medical City Children’s Orthopedics and Spine Specialists, with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX understand the importance of maintaining your child’s health.
+In addition, our experts and specialists have the training, knowledge, and experience required to treat clubfoot.
+Our physicians at Medical City Children’s Orthopedic and Spine Specialists have years of experience and expertise in the treatment of clubfoot.
 Our board-certified physicians specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.
+We are accepting new patients and invite you to call us for an appointment.

 Call 214-556-0590 to make an appointment.

-Comprehensive services for children from birth through adolescence at four
+Comprehensive services for children from birth through adolescence at five